 Trips worth making

 Zihua works best as a stay-put base, but a few nearby outings are worth a day.
-Keep them coastal and daytime, in line with how Guerrero’s roads actually work.
+Keep them coastal and daytime, in line with how Guerrero’s roads actually work: the whole point of this trip is staying in the safe coastal corridor, so these are all short, flat, and easy.
+Ordered by value.

-Barra de Potosí — Roughly 30 to 45 minutes south, a sleepy fishing village on a long open beach and a lagoon known for birdlife and beachfront enramada seafood.
-Quieter and more local than anything in town.
+Barra de Potosí (about 30 to 45 minutes south) — A sleepy fishing village on a long open beach and a lagoon (Laguna de Potosí) known for birdlife, with beachfront enramadas doing whole fish and pescado a la talla with your feet in the sand.
+Quieter and more local than anything in town, and the lagoon boat rides among the herons and pelicans are a calm, cheap pleasure.
+Bring cash; there is little else out there.
 Worth it if you want an unhurried, uncommercial beach day.

 What to skip